Titus Brown, Associate Professor of Veterinary Medicine

 research examines the history, culture, and expertise of data infrastructure design work.
 She has ethnographically studied communities that design standards for structuring, describing, and linking data and has examined the cultural and political histories of several civic datasets.
 She teaches Introduction to Data Studies (STS 101) and Data Sense and Exploration (STS 115).
 She leads DataLab’s Hack for California research cluster

-, and co-leads DataLab’s Data Feminism research cluster
+(ongoing) and co-lead DataLab’s Data Feminism research cluster

 Tom Beamish, Professor of Sociology